HBossier/BigDataPIM/README.md

-# Big Data application: PIM
+# Fitting Probabilistic Index Models on Large Datasets

 ## Short introduction
 The following is a very dense summary of the class of Probabilistic Index Models used in this project.
 We refer to Thas et al. (2012) for more information.